Published: Nov 07, 2016

 In l968, I lived in Cambridge, Massachusetts, just down the block from Van Morrison.
 Whenever we passed one another on the street, I would nod.
 Morrison would just stare.
 Or glare.
 “Unpleasant,” I concluded.

 I have seen Van Morrison in concert many times over the past 40-odd years.
-I have never had to reconsider this opinion.
+I’ve never had reason to reconsider this opinion.
 Van Morrison is one chilly, angry guy.

 But we shouldn’t judge artists on personality, only their work.
 And so the important thing to know is that, in l968, Morrison went to New York, and, in just two or three days and for a total cost of about $22,000, recorded “Astral Weeks.”

-For a record — that’s what we called musical releases back then, so let’s preserve the language here — that’s #19 on the Rolling Stone list of all-time greats, “Astral Weeks” seems almost unknown.
-On classic rock and alternative radio alike, I never hear it.
-Over the years, I have bought it for dozens of people, many of them Morrison fans, and not one seemed to know of its existence.
-[To buy the CD from Amazon, click here.
+For a record — that’s what we called musical releases back then, so let’s preserve the language here — that’s #19 on the Rolling Stone list of all-time greats, “Astral Weeks” is not widely known.
+No hit came off it; even on alternative radio, I rarely hear it.
+Over the years, I have bought it for dozens of people, many of them Morrison fans, and few seemed to know of its existence.
+[To buy the CD from Amazon and get a free MP3 download, click here.
 For the MP3 download, click here.]

 Clearly, “Astral Weeks” is no “Moondance.”

 And the writing!
-This is how the record starts:
+This is how it starts: